 ||The link below will download onto your computer the Excel 2010 file created from the Morning Reports of the 29th Infantry Division from June 1, 1944 to May 31, 1945.

-The Maryland Museum of Military History obtained from the US Army Personnel Records Branch in St. Louis every single 29th Division morning report (essentially a daily record of every company within the division) from D-Day to V-E Day.
+The Maryland Museum of Military History obtained from the US Army Personnel Records Branch in St. Louis every single 29th Division morning report (essentially a daily record of every company within the division) from the D-Day landing on Omaha Beach to V-E Day.

 Please note that these records were originally recorded by company clerks, sometimes under duress, on roughly 4x8 inch multi-page forms.

 Some records had been lost.
 Others were extremely difficult to read due to degradation.

 A World War II 29th Division vet, Ralph Windler, asked the museum to print out every morning report so that he could catalogue and index them in an Excel spreadsheet.

 Ralph then, to the best of his ability, read and transcribed each report line item into this spreadsheet, which now contains over 122,500 entries.
 At each stage (company clerk, microfiche conversion and transcription to spreadsheet) errors can and certainly did occur.